 Predicting Impacts of Ocean Acidification on Northeast U.S. Shellfish

 Project Status: This project began in January 2012 and is projected to be completed in December 2015

-We are supporting an effort to predict ocean acidification impacts on northeast US shellfish.
-Results will project effects on survival, growth and reproduction for two species using a range of ocean acidification scenarios.
+We are supporting an effort to predict the effects ocean acidification will have on northeast U.S. shellfish.
+We will make projections on survival, growth, and reproduction for two species, using a range of ocean acidification scenarios.

 Why We Care

 Shellfish are ecologically and commercially important.
-In the US, shellfish harvest and the ecosystem services they provide for coastal zones are valued in the billions of dollars annually.
+In the U.S., shellfish harvest and the ecosystem services shellfish provide for coastal zones are valued in the billions of dollars annually.
 Recent research demonstrates degradation in the growth and survival of several species of shellfish in relation to increases in atmospheric carbon dioxide concentrations and subsequent acidification of oceans.
 Continued increases in the ocean’s acidity may have further negative impacts.

 What We Are Doing

-Two shellfish species are being studied: hard clams (Mercenaria mercenaria) and bay scallops (Argopecten irradians).
-These species are selected because they:
+We are studying two shellfish species: hard clams (Mercenaria mercenaria) and bay scallops (Argopecten irradians).
+We selected these species because they:

 are commercially valuable,